-Accommodation Administration Guidelines 3с Refreshable Braille Display with Screen Reader Version for ELA/Literacy (SR/PNP Reference BN) Before Testing: Identification for SR/PNP: Student's SR/PNP must have Screen Reader Version selected.
-Once a student is placed into a test session, the student will be assigned a Screen Reader form.
-Materials and Equipment: For screen reader usage, PARCC recommends using JAWS 21.
-Refreshable braille displays and tactile graphics booklets are required for administration.
-BN) Available on: PARCC Assessments Screen Reader Testing: Screen reader software SHOULD be tested during an Infrastructure Trials.
+Accommodation Administration Guidelines 3c Accommodation Refreshable Braille Display with Screen Reader Version for ELA/Literacy (SR/PNP Reference BN) Available on: PARCC Assessments Before Testing: • Identification for SR/PNP: Student's SR/PNP must have Screen Reader Version selected.
+Once a student is placed into a test session, the student will be assigned a Screen Reader form. • Materials and Equipment: For screen reader usage, PARCC recommends using JAWS 21.
+Refreshable braille displays and tactile graphics booklets are required for administration. • Screen Reader Testing: Screen reader software SHOULD be tested during an Infrastructure Trials.
 These activities will determine whether the assistive technology will interact with TestNav and can be used successfully during computer-based testing.
-For optional screen reader usage, PARCC recommends using JAWS 21.
-Test Administrator Training: Test Administrators should review: Appendix M: PARCC and DC Science Assessments for Students with Visual Impairments, Including Blindness.
-PARCC Assistive Technology Guidelines available at https://dc.mypearsonsupport.com/documents/.
-During Testing: A student who is blind or has a visual impairment takes the ELA/literacy assessments using his or her preferred screen reader software, pending an Infrastructure Trial, with a refreshable braille display.
+For optional screen reader usage, PARCC recommends using JAWS 21. • Test Administrator Training: Test Administrators should review: • Appendix M: PARCC and DC Science Assessments for Students with Visual Impairments, Including Blindness. • PARCC Assistive Technology Guidelines available at https://dc.mypearsonsupport.com/documents/.
+During Testing: A student who is blind or has a visual impairment takes the ELA/literacy assessments using their preferred screen reader software, pending an Infrastructure Trial, with a refreshable braille display.
 A student who uses a screen reader with refreshable braille will also need a braille book, which includes visual descriptions of pictures and multimedia, where applicable.
-If the student is not using headphones, the student must be tested in a separate setting.
-After Testing: Tactile graphics booklets contain secure item content and should be handled as secure test materials.
+If the student is not using headphones, the student must be tested in a separate ELA/literacy assessments using their preferred screen reader software, pending an Infrastructure Trial, with a refreshable braille display.
+A student who uses a screen reader with refreshable braille will also need a braille book, which includes visual descriptions of pictures and multimedia, where applicable.
+If After Testing: Tactile graphics booklets contain secure item content and should be handled as secure test materials.
 Test Administrators should return tactile graphics to Test Coordinators.
 Test Coordinators must return tactile graphics with the nonscorable materials.